 Seton Hall University's campus network received the 1999 EDUCAUSE Award for Excellence in Campus Networking.
-The University is included in the Yahoo!
-Internet Life listing of the Top 50 "Most Wired" universities in the United States.
+The University also has been included in Yahoo!
+Internet Life magazine's listing of the Top 50 "Most Wired" Universities in the United States.
 All residence halls are fully wired.
 All of the University's classrooms have data connections, including a significant number that support notebook computers by providing power and data to each seat.
-A number of public spaces also have been wired, including the University Library, study lounges in Kozlowski Hall, the Pirate's Cove coffee house and the University Green.
+A number of public spaces also have been wired, including the University Libraries, study lounges in Kozlowski Hall, the Pirate's Cove coffeehouse and the University Green.
 In addition to the large number of wired areas, there also are a number of academic and public areas where wireless network connectivity is available.
-This includes the University Center Main Lounge; Pirate's Cove; Galleon Room; Pirate's Cellar; the University Libraries, and classrooms in Corrigan, Fahy, Duffy and McNulty halls.
+This includes the University Center Main Lounge; Pirate's Cove; Galleon Room; Pirate's Cellar; the University Libraries and classrooms in Corrigan, Fahy, Duffy and McNulty halls.

 Each incoming student at the University receives a network account.
 The campus network provides access to e-mail, the Internet and a wide variety of instructional software.
 Most computers use the Microsoft Windows operating system and the Microsoft Office application suite.
-The University's campus e-mail is based on Lotus Domino, and students access their e-mail by using their standard Internet browser.
+The University's campus e-mail is based on Lotus Domino, and students access their email by using their standard Internet browser.
 A number of classes use Blackboard as a collaborative learning environment, providing online document repositories, discussion groups and assessment tools for faculty and student use.
 The University provides Webhosting services for student home pages and network storage for student files.
 For student home pages and networking storage, each student is provided 125 Mb of space for each.
-Web development information for home pages can be found at technology.shu.edu/webdev.
-More information about the University's network, including technical specifications for the network and servers, can be found at technology.shu.edu.
 Upon graduation, students are eligible for an alumni e-mail account.
-This is an email account that they would have for life at no cost.
+This is an e-mail account that they would have for life at no cost.
+The Department of Information Technology has developed a very comprehensive Web site to serve the community.
+For information in Web development, system status or its Mobile Computing Program, log onto technology.shu.edu